SansGuidon/bookmarks/README.md

 * [CICR Tool](https://www.ipaddressguide.com/cidr) - IP Range To CIDR / CIDR to IP Range
 * [Meta Tags](https://metatags.io/) - is a tool to debug and generate meta tag code for any website.
 With Meta Tags you can edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter and more!
 * [gitignore.io](https://www.gitignore.io/) - Generate .gitignore files for your project
+* [AbuseIPDB](https://www.abuseipdb.com/check/170.233.47.242) - help make Web safer by providing a central repository for webmasters, system administrators, and other interested parties to report and identify IP addresses that have been associated with malicious activity online

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play